-The voltage at the PGOOD pin keeps high during the VID on-the-fly transition.
-The RT3663BR sends VOTF complete only at the end of VID up transition.
-In the event of receiving a VID off code, the RT3663BR steps the reference voltage of required controller channel down to zero, hence making the required output voltage decrease www.richtek.com to zero, and the voltage at the PGOOD pin remains high since the VID code is valid.
+During the VID on-the-Fly transition, the RT8880C will force the controller channel to operate in CCM mode.
+If the controller channel operates in the power-saving mode prior to the VID on-the-Fly transition, it will be in CCM mode during the transition and then back to the power saving mode at the end of the transition.
+The voltage at the PGOOD and PGOODA pins will keep high during the VID on-the-Fly transition.
+The RT8880C checks the output voltage for voltage-related protections and send a VOTF complete at the end of VID on-the-Fly transition.
+In the event of receiving a VID off code, the RT8880C steps the reference voltage of required controller channel down to zero, hence making the required output voltage decrease to zero.
+The voltage at the PGOOD pin and PGOODA pin will remain high since the VID code is valid.